bryon82/SailwindClimate/README.md

 # Climate

-Adds regional climates and instruments to measure them to the game.
+Adds regional climates (currently only temperature and dew-point for humidity) and instruments to measure them to the game.
 This does not add visual clime effects.

 ## Regional Climates

-Each region will have a baseline climate.
-This climate will vary daily as well as change throughout the day.
+Each region (Al'Ankh, Emerald Archipelago, Aestrin, and Fire Fish Lagoon)will have a baseline climate.
+This climate will vary daily as well as change throughout the day and seasonally.
+Seasons are based of off the northern hemisphere seasonal schedule.
+The game has a running day count which seasons are based off of, day 0 and day 365 are January 1.

 Storms will affect the climate also.
+When closer to a storm center the temperature will go down which will also increase the humidity.

 ## Instruments